-“Greeks and Romans on the Bay of Naples” has been CANCELED.
+“Greeks and Romans on the Bay of Naples” from summer 2020 has been CANCELED.

 Monument lists are subject to change based on closings for restoration and other factors outside our control.
 Every attempt is made to see that we visit as many of the sites listed as possible.

 Director: Beverly Berg